UNFmontreal/Dcm2Bids/docs/upgrade.md

 ## Upgrading from 2.x to 3.x

-This major release includes many new features that unfortunaly requires breaking changes to configuration files.
+This major release includes many new features that unfortunately requires breaking changes to configuration files.

 ### Changes to existing description and config file keys